Ralf9/SIGNALDuino/README.md

-# SIGNALDuino uC v4.2.2 (development version) for Maple Mini and ESP32 with multi cc1101 and xFSK support
+# SIGNALDuino uC v4.2.3 (development version) for Maple Mini and ESP32 with multi cc1101 and xFSK support

 ### Getting started

-System to receive digital signals and provide them to other systems pro demodulatiob.
+System to receive digital signals and provide them to other systems for demodulation.

 Firmware files  are in https://github.com/Ralf9/SIGNALDuino/releases